Createdd/Writing/2018/articles/RFSR.md

 https://unsplash.com/photos/Dzv_m1LhcHc)
 Photo by Seth Fogelman on Unsplash - https://unsplash.com/photos/Dzv_m1LhcHc

 This is a quick overview of the Area of freedom, security and justice in the european union.
-This article will be in german, since it is used as an learning abstract.
+This article will be in german, since it is used as a learning abstract.

 Dieser Artikel stellt eine Übersicht für den Raum der Freiheit, der Sicherheit und des Rechts in der EU dar.